Don’t see your question, contact us.

 What data do the AIDSVu PrEP maps visualize?

-The PrEP data on AIDSVu represent a reliable and consistent estimate of the number of people who had at least one day of prescribed TDF/FTC for PrEP in a calendar year from 2012 to 2018.
+The PrEP use data on AIDSVu represent a reliable and consistent estimate of the number of people who were prescribed TDF/FTC, TAF/FTC after its approval in 2019, or cabotegravir after its approval in 2021 for PrEP in a calendar year from 2012 to 2023, excluding prescriptions for TDF/FTC, TAF/FTC, and cabotegravir that were made for other known indications, such as, post-exposure prophylaxis, chronic hepatitis B management, and treatment for HIV and other opportunistic infection.
 These individuals are referred to as “PrEP users.”
-AIDSVu’s PrEP data are calculated to represent the estimated number of PrEP users in each county and state in the U.S. by year.
-The data represent an underestimate of total PrEP users in a given jurisdiction; the actual number of PrEP users is likely higher.
-Please see “What are the limitations of the PrEP data?” below for additional information.
+AIDSVu’s PrEP use data are calculated to represent the estimated number of PrEP users in each county and state in the U.S. by year.
+Please see “What are the limitations of the PrEP use data?” below for additional information.

-The PrEP data on AIDSVu are presented at the county- and state-level and can be viewed as number of PrEP users and rate of PrEP use, expressed as the number of PrEP users per 100,000 people in the population.
-The data can be broken down by age (year of birth, displayed as 24 and under, 25 to 34, 35 to 44, 45 to 54, 55+) and sex (sex at birth, displayed as male or female).
+The PrEP use data on AIDSVu are presented at the county- and state-level and can be viewed as number of PrEP users and rate of PrEP use, expressed as the number of PrEP users per 100,000 people in the population.
+PrEP-to-Need Ratio (PnR) data can also be viewed, which is the ratio of the number of PrEP users in a given year to the number of people newly diagnosed with HIV in a given year.
+The data can be broken down by age (year of birth, displayed as 24 and under (13-24), 25 to 34, 35 to 44, 45 to 54, 55+) and sex (sex at birth, displayed as male or female).
+State-level data can also be broken down by race/ethnicity (Black, Hispanic, and White).
 Data on PrEP use can also be viewed alongside social determinants of health at the county- and state-level, such as poverty, high school education, median household income, income inequality, and people without health insurance.

 Please see the Data Methods page for additional information.

-What is the source of the PrEP data?
+What is the source of the PrEP use data?

-The release of PrEP data on AIDSVu was made possible through a unique data-sharing agreement that allowed these proprietary data to be shared publicly for the first time.
-These data were obtained from Symphony Health with the support of Gilead Sciences, Inc., and compiled by researchers at the Rollins School of Public Health at Emory University.
+The release of the PrEP use data on AIDSVu was made possible through a data-sharing agreement in which data were obtained from IQVIA Inc. with the support of Gilead Sciences, Inc., and compiled by researchers at the Rollins School of Public Health at Emory University.

-Symphony Health is a leading provider of high-value data, analytics, technology solutions, and actionable insights for healthcare and life sciences manufacturers, payers, and providers.
-For more information, visit www.symphonyhealth.com.
+IQVIA is a leading global provider of advanced analytics, technology solutions, and clinical research services dedicated to creating intelligent connections that deliver unique innovations and actionable insights for healthcare and life sciences manufacturers, payers, and providers.
+For more information, visit https://www.iqvia.com.

 How was the number of PrEP users by county and state calculated?